ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Voidwisp Hive</b> (T2)<br>
 				<details>
 					<summary>Drop damaging wisp allies on using skills.
 Corrupts all Pixie Tubes.</summary>
-					You drop a voidwisp when you use any skill (3 s individual cooldown on each skill, 6 s on primary skill).
+					<small>You drop a voidwisp when you use any skill (3 s individual cooldown on each skill, 6 s on primary skill).
 Voidwisps live for 10 seconds, tracking nearby enemies and zapping them for 2.0x8% damage per second (damage increases linearly per stack).
-Corrupts all Pixie Tubes.
+Corrupts all Pixie Tubes.</small>
 				</details>
 			</td>
 		</tr>